fabianmendes/AeroUCVelectricalDepartament/README.md

-# Ideal batteries calculus test for RC; about its electrical work-flight-time lapse.
+# Ideal batteries 'LiPo' calculus test for RC; about its electrical work-flight-time lapse.
 By Team SAE Aerodesign UCV

 By, and for, Aerodesign UCV's Team.
-Battery (in-flight) lifetime, automate, in minutes; at Repl.it: [energy supply](https://repl.it/@Bantman/Battery-calculus-work-lifetime-in-RC-creations).
+Battery (in-flight) lifetime, automate, in minutes; at Repl.it: [energy supply](https://repl.it/@Bantman/EnergySupplyRC) (v1.0.1).
 _______________________________________________________________________________________________________